nielsenjared/nielsenjared.github.io/content/blog/algorithms-javascript/index.md

 Ready to level up?
 Grab your copies of [The Little Book of Big O](https://gum.co/big-o) and [The Seven Data Structures of Highly Effective Developers](https://gum.co/data-structures).

 ---

+In [How to Solve It](TODO), George Polya outlines four steps of problem solving:

+1. Understand the problem.

+2. Make a plan.

+3. Execute the plan.

+4. Evaluate the result.

+TODO COMPUTATIONAL THINKING

 ## Retrieval Practice